Anthony Cope (author): Career

 Anthony Cope attended Oxford, perhaps Oriel Oxford as Anthony Wood states, but does not appear to have taken a degree.
 He subsequently travelled to France, Germany and Italy.
 During his time on the continent he visited several universities, and is said to have written a number of books at that time, which may have included translations from Galen and Hippocrates mentioned by Erasmus in 1516.
 Wood states that his writing were the subject of an epigram by Johannes Baptista Mantuanus, seen at the one time by John Bale, but now lost.

 He was twenty-six years of age when his father died on 7 April 1513.
 He was heir to 'the manor of Hanwell, near Banbury, and other property near by'.
 He completed the building of Hanwell Hall, begun by his father.
 The Hall was later described by John Leland as 'a very pleasant and gallant house'.

 In 1536, he was granted the lands of the dissolved Brooke Priory in Rutland, which he afterwards sold, and bought more property in Oxfordshire.
 He was engaged in a dispute with the vicar of Banbury in 1540, and received the commendation of the council for his conduct.

-He was first vice-chamberlain, and then principal chamberlain to Catherine Parr.
+Cope had been a long time friend of the Parr family.
+He was master of the Queen's hawks to Queen Catherine Parr.
+He then became first vice-chamberlain, and then principal chamberlain to the Queen.
 Cope's duties for Catherine Parr included paying her goldsmiths, embroiderers, mercers, and her silkwoman Mistress Shakerley.

 He was knighted by Edward VI on 24 November 1547, being appointed in the same year one of the royal visitors of Canterbury and other dioceses.
 In 1548 he served as sheriff of Oxfordshire and Berkshire.